-campsite and on King's Highway near the Sassamon campsite and should only be used by Scouts between reveille and taps.
+campsite and on the right fork near the Sassamon campsite and should only be used by Scouts between reveille and taps.
 As previously stated, out of consideration, respect and for reasons of hygiene, Scouts should be encouraged to shower often.